DOOM Review: Old School Ghoul

 From the outset, it seemed odd that there was no option for free-for-all team deathmatch (usually my first option for multiplayer experiences to save letting the team down).
 Instead, I began with the Team Deathmatch.

 Aside from the launch pads and claustrophobic battle arenas of days gone by, my first thought was this is incredibly bland.
-Which is a shocking transition from the OTT heavy-metal aesthetic of the campaign.
+Which is a shocking transition from the campaign's over-the-top heavy-metal aesthetic.

 There are a number of other tantalising modes, like Warpath (a king-of-the-hill style game with a moving post).
 Unfortunately I tried on multiple occasions to get a match in anything other than Team Deathmatch, but couldn’t find the numbers required and only succeeded in one forgettable Warpath match.